exakat/exakat/docs/Introduction.rst

 Introduction
 ============

-This is the documentation of the Exakat engine, version 1.2.7 (Build 740), on Mon, 14 May 2018 15:08:29 +0000.
+This is the documentation of the Exakat engine, version 1.2.8 (Build 743), on Tue, 15 May 2018 08:49:38 +0000.

 What is Exakat ?
 ----------------

 Exakat is a tool for analyzing, reporting and assessing PHP code source efficiently and systematically.
-Exakat can process PHP 5.2 to 7.2 code, as well as reporting on security, performance, code quality, migration.
+Exakat can process PHP 5.2 to 7.3 code, as well as reporting on security, performance, code quality, migration.

 Exakat reads the code, builds an AST and several dependency graphs, then indexes everything in a graph database.
 Then, it runs analysis, collecting potential errors and descriptive informations about the code.
 Finally, exakat produces reports, both for human, machines or other services to read.